variousauthors/the-valley/NEXTSTEPS.md

        - [ ] make sure HP going down works
        - [ ] make sure HP/XP going up by power of ten works
              (adjust XP and growth to test)
- - [ ] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
+ - [x] sometimes the scrolling of a move is not QUITE finished when an encounter starts... it should always be finished before we move states.
-       [ ] this is noticeable now that we are drawing transparency
+       - this is noticeable now that we are drawing transparency
+       - [x] re-order main loop -> draw steady ? step : update
+ - [x] redo graphics data, get all the bg tiles in one place, all the monster tiles, all the sprites etc...
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
  - [ ] refactor! it's time to make the window draw DRY
  - [ ] refactor! adding a new template was a pain and I will probably do it a lot
- - [ ] refactor! unify the updatePosition and updateStat sub-routines
  - [ ] refactor! sprite drawing v2
        - [ ] move sprite tile data into the sprite data table
        - [ ] random encounter tile tables should contain indexes into